mu13j/Weather-Analysis/README.md

 # Observations
 * Temperature seems to drop as the absolute value of the latitude gets larger
-* Cloudiness and Wind Speed do not appear to have any significant correlation with Latitude
+* Cloudiness and wind speed do not appear to have any significant correlation with latitude
 * Cities near the equator tend to have a higher baseline humidity than more polar cities.